wesselb/probmods/README.md

 #### Models and Instances
 _Models_ are functions from _learnable parameters_ to _instances of models_.
-An _instance of a model_, or simply an _instance_, is an object with concrete values for it's all parameters which can do thing like sample or compute a log-pdf.
+An _instance of a model_, or simply an _instance_, is an object with concrete values for it's all parameters and which can do things like sample or compute a log-pdf.
 Moreover, models can be parametrised by _non-learnabe parameters_, like initial values for learnable parameters or parameters which define the structure